monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 {% endhint %}

 {% hint style="info" %}
-The `objs_BLUE` directory is an intermediate file generated during the build process.
+The `objs_BLUE` folder is an intermediate file generated during the build process.
 You can delete it if you wish.
 {% endhint %}

 {% hint style="warning" %}